 Eastern suburbs

-Heading west was next, through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
+Heading north west, through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
+Already they have seen beautiful places on the Bondi Beach trike ride.

 Kings Cross

-Continuing on, they rode through the infamous Kings Cross, although it has calmed down a lot since it’s heyday – home of the famous and huge Coca Cola sign.
+Riding through the infamous Kings Cross is always interesting.
+It has calmed down a lot since it’s heyday – it’s home to the famous and huge Coca Cola sign.
 Kings Cross is also home to nightclubs and ladies of the night though it is not nearly as raunchy as it was in the 1970s (apparently).
-Then it was down the hill and into Potts Point.

 Woolloomooloo, Harry’s and Garden Island